SpectoLabs/hoverfly/docs/pages/reference/hoverfly/request_matchers.rst

 Matches the matcher group with value passed in request array based on the configuration passed.

-ignoreorder - ignore order in which values that are passed. ignoreunknowns - ignore unknowns in the values that are passed
+- ignoreorder - ignore order in which values that are passed.
+- ignoreunknowns - ignore unknowns in the values that are passed.
+- ignoreoccurrences - ignore number of occurrences of elements that are passed with respect to matcher value.

 Example
 """""""